ShreyJ1729/market-probe/README.md

 # SMP-500: Daily insights for swing traders on the top 500 large-cap US stocks

+## Technical Overview

+### Stock Data Scraper

+For a certain list of tickers (probably nasdaq-100 or sp-500 list):

+Initial scrape - get (1m, 5m, 15m, 30m, 1h, 1d) data for last 10 years (729 days for 1h; 30 days for 1m)

+at EOD (5-10 mins after market closes that day) scrape data from yfinance for each ticker for (1m, 5m, 15m, 30m, 1h, 1d) for that day, and append it to the existing data.
+Zip and republish to kaggle once done for storage.
+To keep storage low, have a different process for each granularity that all pull from/write to a shared volume on modal.
+One process calls upon all of them in parallel, and once everything done, it zips and uploads to kaggle.

+### Technical Analysis

+#### Indicator Framework

+Use df-ta whenever possible, use custom functions for:

+- S/R breaks (done)
+- squeeze momentum indicator (done)
+- Vix Fix (market bottoms)
+- Wave Trend Oscillator (WT)
+- maybe also take top 25 indicators on trading and convert to python (chatGPT?)

+Few different strategies

+- Squeeze Momentum + S/R breaks + 200 MA trend confirmation
+- Vix Fix + WT + 200 MA trend confirmation
+- ...

+#### Random Forest Model

+Other way is to run every indicator and train RF model, then using feature importances eliminate unnecessary ones For target, run the following simulation:

+- to find target for date/time X, simulate opening a position at datetime X. default k=5%, R=2
+- set stoploss as k% above/below the price at datetime X, with r/r ratio of R (both parameters to be tuned)
+- run a simulation of holding that stock until it crosses stoploss or crosses takeprofit.
+- if stoploss crossed for only one strat, use the other one as target, with a markdown of magnitude by how much it went into stoploss territory. if both crossed, then that datetime = no buy. think of like regression -1 --> 1. if both crossed, then 0. if only one crossed, then 1 or -1 depending on which one crossed, with an optional markdown of how much it went into stoploss territory.

+train an RF row by row:

+- one for each stock, with one contigous temporal sequence as test data (backtest)
+- - one for each granularity
+- - one across all granularities
+- one for all stocks
+- - test data as set of all time of some stocks
+- - test data as some set-aside temporal sequence of stocks used to train

+alternatively train on all data, then forward test as test data for lower granularities (1m - 1h)

 ## Misc Notes

 - SMP-500, daily insights for swing traders on the top 500 large cap US stocks.